sassoftware/viya4-ark/README.md

 The Python packages are only required on the host where SAS Viya ARK tools are executed.

 ## Index of Tools
-Tool support for the latest release of SAS Viya platform:
+Tool support for the latest release of the SAS Viya platform:

 * [SAS Viya Platform Deployment Report](deployment_report)
 * [SAS Viya Platform Log Download Tool](download_pod_logs)